 At the end of the day, an amazing content marketing strategy lives or dies by its distribution plan.

-By understanding your audience’s online habits, selecting the right channels, playing the long game with a sustainable approach, and optimising your content for each platform – you can make sure your hard work gets in front of the people that matter most.
+By understanding your audience’s online habits, selecting the right channels, playing the long game with a sustainable approach, and optimising your content for each platform, you can ensure your hard work reaches the people who matter most.

 So don’t just hit publish and hope for the best.
 Get intentional about distributing your content to the right audiences in the right places.